magneticio/vamp.io/content/documentation/tutorials/run-a-canary-release.md

 ```

 Using the UI, you can either use the **EDIT** button from the deployment details screen again and completely paste in this blueprint or just
 find the right place in the blueprint and edit it by hand.
-The result should be the same as using our UI to insert a filter condition:
+The result should be the same as using our UI to insert a condition:

 ![](/images/screens/v091/tut2_canary-condition.jpg)